ConservationMetrics/gc-docs/docs/guides/guide-timelapse-project/step-5-using-image-recognition.md

 Timelapse integrates with **AddaxAI** (formerly called EcoAssist), which provides an easy interface to Microsoft's widely-used [MegaDetector](https://github.com/agentmorris/MegaDetector) AI recognition system.
 MegaDetector is specifically designed for wildlife camera trap images and is one of the most reliable detection systems available for ecological research.

-AddaxAI also allows running of SpeciesNet a global species recognition model, as well as several region/habitat specific models.
+AddaxAI also allows running of **SpeciesNet**, a global species recognition model, as well as several region- or habitat-specific models.

 ### Installation